 The major goal of European industrial practice is the production of high-value software in diversified application domains.
 To meet this goal several different process models were developed according to domain specific and company related requirements; these approaches led to a huge number of process model variants.
-Usually, an organizational unit selects an appropriate software process, which fits best to its business at a certain point in time, and then adapts this process according to the local requirements.
-As a consequence, a wide range of different software process models, architectures, and methodologies are in use [2, 3].
+Usually, an organizational unit selects an appropriate software process, which fits best to its business at a certain point in time, and then adapts this process models, architectures, and methodologies are in use [2, 3].
 These diverse models are hard to compare (e.g., regarding structure and semantics), which hinders efficient collaboration and software process improvement on a European level.
-From an academic point of view, systematic mapping of process variants is a prerequisite for a conceptual unification and systematic construction of process models according to predefined needs.
+From an academic point of view, systematic mapping of process variants is a pre-requisite for a conceptual unification and systematic construction of process models according to predefined needs.